nsrvs/nagnos/README.md

 ---> after a while "1-5 days" the source serve will be obsolete..

-CLI configuration
+###CLI driven operation
-Ansible / Terraform
+###tools to be used: Ansible / Terraform
-Source root access

-Destination root access
+###requirement: Source/Destination root access

-Development phase...

-PROTOTYPE
+PROTOTYPE DOC

--lets use ansible for orchestration and ignore the analyses, try to figure out if we have a simple wordpress site..
+Assumption: lets use ansible for orchestration and ignore the analyses, try to figure out if we have a simple wordpress site..
 (LAMP )

 1.)